thanhtd32/ML.RealEstate/README.md

 ![alt text](https://raw.githubusercontent.com/thanhtd32/ML.RealEstate/main/Images/fig-classes-ml.realestate.PNG)

-Download and Copy Dataset folder "RealEstateDataset"(https://github.com/thanhtd32/ML.RealEstate/tree/main/RealEstateDataset) into your execution directory, just like this figure as below:
+Download and Copy Dataset folder "RealEstateDataset"(https://github.com/thanhtd32/ML.RealEstate/tree/main/RealEstateDataset) into your execution directory.
+We will continue update the dataset day by day, now there are about 2.216 private house transactions, in the future the transactions have more than 10.000 transactions  , just like this figure as below:

 ![alt text](https://raw.githubusercontent.com/thanhtd32/ML.RealEstate/main/Images/fig-copy-realestatedataset.PNG)